 The Master's Leech

-This powerful artifact allows the caster +20% to cast contact Gla'aki or summon /dismiss Servants of Gla'aki.
+The Masters Leech: This powerful artifact allows the caster +20% to cast contact Gla'aki or call/dismiss Servants of Gla'aki.

-A living human must perform this spell but can gain additional magic points from Servants of Gla'aki.
+Spell: Leeching of Gla'aki A living human must perform this spell but can gain additional magic points from Servants of Gla'aki.
 The spell is mentioned only in the 7th volume in the Revelations of Gla'aki and has not been referenced in any other known tome.
 The caster must give blood equal to 1d6 hip points.
-They do so by holding the top of the artifact and allowing the small needle like spines to puncture the palms of both hands.
-As the blood drains down onto the artifact the caster and collected participants must imbue the artifact with 1d100+10 magic points.
-Once this is done the caster must continue to hold the artifact and walk into a body of water large enough to hold Gla'aki, this is determined by the keeper but it should be roughly the size of a small to medium lake.
-A ritual chant is begun once the caster is in the water and an additional sacrifice of 10 POW is required.
+By holding the top of the artifact and allowing the small needle-like spines to puncture the palms of both hands.
+As the blood drains down onto the artifact, the caster and collected participants must imbue the artifact with 1d100+10 magic points.
+Once done, the caster must continue to hold the artifact and walk into a body of water large enough to hold Gla'aki, the keeper determines this, but it should be roughly the size of a small to medium-sized lake.
+A ritual chant begins once the caster is in the water, and an additional sacrifice of 10 POW is required.
 Gla'aki should appear in the water within 1d10 hours of chanting.
 Gla'aki will either consume the caster or make them a servant at that time.
-So long as The Masters Leech is keep doused in fresh blood, Gla'aki can remain at this new location and has all normal powers.
-If The Masters Leech is deprived of blood Gla'aki will return to the lake in the Severen Valley.
-This will also occur if the artifact is destroyed, the artifact is indestructible by conventional means and there has been no reference found in any Mythos tome which describes how it's destruction could be accomplished.
+So long as The Masters Leech is keep doused in fresh blood, Gla'aki can remain at this new location and has all ordinary powers.
+If The Masters Leech is deprived of blood, Gla'aki will return to the lake in the Severn Valley.
+That will also occur if the artifact is destroyed, the artifact is indestructible by conventional means, and there has been no reference found in any Mythos tome, which describes how this could be accomplished.